Property taxes are primarily based on a property's assessed value as

 There is no fee for the filing of an appeal.

 Applications must be filed with the Clerk of the Board of Supervisors within the filing period (see chart above.)
-Applications postmarked by the last day of the filing period are considered timely filed.
+Applications postmarked by the last day of the filing period are considered to be filed timely.

 The Assessment Appeals Board has no jurisdiction to hear an application unless it is filed within the specified time.